WordPress/gutenberg/packages/blocks/README.md

 <a name="storeDefinition" href="#storeDefinition">#</a> **storeDefinition**

-Store registered for the blocks namespace.
+Store definition for the blocks namespace.

 _Related_